-This section provides an overview of the savings measures announced in Budget 2012 that will be implemented in order to refocus government and programs; make it easier for Canadians and business to deal with their government; and modernize and reduce the back office.
+This section provides an overview of the savings measures announced in Budget 2012 that are being implemented in order to refocus government and programs; make it easier for Canadians and business to deal with their government; and modernize and reduce the back office.

-DND/CF reviewed spending and programs to ensure they are effective and efficient, as well as responding to the priorities of Canadians.
+DND/CAF reviewed spending and programs to ensure they are effective and efficient, as well as responding to the priorities of Canadians.
 DND/CAF Budget 2012 initiatives focus on process reform, administrative efficiencies, reducing reliance on contracted services, and rebalancing the workforce.
-This allowed the DND/CF to ensure the right people with the right experience are in place to realize the important missions for which they are responsible on behalf of all Canadians.
+This allowed the DND/CAF to ensure the right people with the right experience were in place to realize the important missions for which they are responsible on behalf of all Canadians.

-The mitigation strategy has been to phase-in the reductions and to balance the savings across the Department, with a focus on increased efficiencies.
+The implementation strategy has been to phase-in the reductions and to balance the savings across the Department, with a focus on increased efficiencies.
 Budget 2012 cost savings measures started in FY 2012-13.

 // SIGNED BY //